emmawalshdev/The-Book-bar/README.md

 * Admin role creation
   - Create an 'administrator' role, which could be applied to several user accounts.
   - The role would grant users special permissions.
-  - Currently, there can be only one 'Admin' user, this is the account with the username of 'admin'.
+  - Currently, there can be only one 'admin' user, this is the account with the username of 'admin'.
 Unfortunately, this solution is not scalable.

 * Search bar filters & sort by
   - Attempted to implement this at the beginning of the project.
 The plan was to include a filter for 'category' and a 'sort by' function for results.
 After several days, I decided to move forward with the project and to leave this feature as a 'nice to have'.
 Unfortunately, there was not enough time to revisit the task.

-* Add instant verification on the book image, genre icon, and the 'Buy now' URL upload:
+* Add instant verification on the book image, genre icon, and the 'Buy now' URL uploads:
+  - With the current setup, no instant verification is available.
+The user does not know that the link entered is working until the template page has been rendered.
+  - With instant verification, the user would receive feedback before they submit a form.
+  - This would reduce the workload for content moderation and improve the user experience.

+* Update recent Books added/Reviews added section with :
   - With the current setup, no instant verification is available.
 The user does not know that the link entered is working until the template page has been rendered.
   - With instant verification, the user would receive feedback before they submit a form.
   - This would reduce the workload for content moderation and improve the user experience.